aspencage/twzr/README.md

 Ideally, analytical workflows will involve automated transformation pipelines and no-code tools for analysts. `twzr` is a practical set of functions for when that is not yet the case. :bowtie: And because laziness is a virtue in programming.

+## Commands
 Run `help()` for a current list of functions in `twzr`.

+## Installation
+Run `pip install git+https://github.com/aspencage/twzr@main` on the command line.

+## Forthcoming
+* Documentation
+    * Functions described in this README file
+    * Examples included in this README file
+* Packaging
+    * Package distributed on PyPI